Blake-Madden/i18n-check/README.md

 On Windows, "CMakeLists.txt" can be opened and built directly in Visual Studio.

-After building, "cuneiform" will be available in the "bin" folder.
+After building, "quneiform" will be available in the "bin" folder.

 # Building (GUI)